-On today’s date in 1840, Samuel Cunard arrived in Halifax, N.S. on his first steamship, a paddle steamer known as Britannia.
+On today’s date in 1840, Samuel Cunard arrived in Halifax, N.S., on his first steamship, Britannia.

-The RMS Britannia was the first flagship of the British North America Royal Mail Steam Packet Company, which was later known as the Cunard Line.
-She left Liverpool, England on her maiden voyage on July 4, 1840.
+The RMS Britannia – a paddle steamer – was the first flagship of the British North America Royal Mail Steam Packet Company, which was later known as the Cunard Line.
+She left Liverpool, England, on her maiden voyage on July 4, 1840.

 2004 CUNARD STAMP

 In 2004, Canada Post featured Cunard alongside fellow shipping magnate Sir Hugh Allan on a se-tenant pair of 49-cent commemorative stamps (Scott #2042a) honouring the duo who introduced a transatlantic mail service with their ocean-going steam vessels.

 The stamps were released as part of Canada Post’s “Pioneers of Transatlantic Mail Service” issue.
 Printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper using five-colour lithography and two varnishes, the Cunard stamp (SC #2041) has general tagging along each side.
 An official first-day cover was also cancelled in Halifax.

 Created by designers Dennis Page and Oliver Hill and illustrator Bonnie Ross, the stamp celebrates the 19th-century milestone of fast and consistent trans-Atlantic postal service by depicting the increasing volume of mail that began to cross the Atlantic by steamship at this time.

 Photographs of actual letters from these trips fill the lower portion of the frame.
 Cunard’s portrait is illustrated in the popular formalized period style alongside an image of Britannia on the rough Atlantic seas.
-The cancellation mark represents the date of the arrival of Curnard’s Britannia in Halifax in 1840.
+The cancellation mark represents the date of the arrival of Cunard’s Britannia in Halifax in 1840.

 He first partnered with his father in the timber trade but amassed a great personal fortune in various frontier industries during the 1830s.
 In 1825, he co-founded the Halifax Banking Company.